NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - So we write code to automate the re-sorting process to make each set mutually exclusive

 - **4b) Tag overlapping codes across ontological sections, for clinician and/or epidemiologist**
     - Proactively place permanent tags on codes corresponding to fixed combination drugs with *intentional overlap*
     - *What is intentional overlap?*
       - “intentional overlap” = when one code corresponds to a fixed combination drug consisting of two drug classes (ie, mechanisms of action) such that it resides in multiple ontological sections (and therefore resides or could pertain to a different codelist)
       - For example, *hydrochlorothiazide/captopril* is a single drug including both *diuretic* and *Renin-angiotensin-aldosterone system* (RAAS) chemical components (BNF Ch.
 2.2 for diuretics and Ch.
 2.5 for RAAS respectively).

     - So we write code to automate re-sorting process to make those tags
       - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) **✱**

-- *Why is this proactive action for 4b) helpful?*
-    - Helps the codelist stay modifiable.
+    - *Why this proactive action for 4b) ?*  Helps the codelist stay modifiable.

-- *When do we use 4b)?*
+    - *When to use 4b)?*
       - Analysis stage = If you have drug covariates, overlaps in class could present collinearity so you may exclude certain drug codes with overlap.
 (This depends on the size and nature of the codelist itself)
       - Adaptation = You might use these tags to adapt your codelist.
 Maybe you only care about single certain mechanism of action, and/or that drug is contraindicated in your study cohort and it doesn't make sense to include it.
-      - Here's an example: What if we sought to examine the safety of anti-hypertensives (e.g., thiazide diuretics and RAAS-targeting drugs) in HIV patients in CPRD Aurum data, i.e., replicate [this study that utilized US Veterans data](https://doi.org/10.1161/HYPERTENSIONAHA.120.16263) using our broader, repository Ch.2.5 codelist?
+      - Here's an example of when: What if we sought to examine the safety of anti-hypertensives (e.g., thiazide diuretics and RAAS-targeting drugs) in HIV patients in CPRD Aurum data, i.e., replicate [this study that utilized US Veterans data](https://doi.org/10.1161/HYPERTENSIONAHA.120.16263) using our broader, repository Ch.2.5 codelist?
       - We would be adapt our codelist by retaining codes corresponding to Ch.
 2.5.5 value set (i.e., RAAS-targeting drugs), excluding other value sets (Ch.
 2.5.1-2.5.4; 2.5.8), and consider excluding or performing a senstivity analysis for drug codes we tagged "intentionally overlapping" and located in a different BNF chapter (e.g., within Ch.
 2.5.5 value set we tagged *hydrochlorothiazide/ telmisartan* as a drug also pertaining to Ch.
 2.2 diuretics).

 - **4c) Modify value sets as necessary** (OPTIONAL)
-- Combine multiple value sets into a broader value set upon study context, computational considerations (e.g., *Stata* has macro character limits), or, you quite simply change your mind
+    - Combine multiple value sets into a broader value set because of
+      - Study context
+      - Computational considerations (e.g., *Stata* has macro character limits), or
+      - You quite simply change your mind

 ## Step 5: Compare to previous codelists or mapping ontologies